- 27th October 2017

 The software and design is based on the specifications shared by the University of California, Davis who have created an excellent library of online resources.
 JBA Trust is exploring how to develop new functionality in the software.
 They aim to show concepts like natural flood management, including the impact of permeability, roughness and storage on flood risk.

-Physical Augmented Relief Model (PARM)
+Projection Augmented Relief Model (PARM)

 In partnership with Nottingham University we have developed a new PARM.
 The model shows the impact of different rainfall events and flood defence scenarios in Keswick.
 This PARM has been developed and is owned by JBA Consulting.
 The PARM consists of a 3D printed scale model of Keswick, based on LIDAR data, with a projector that overlays information on to the 3D model.